 Commercial fleet insurance will typical provide cover for carriage of own goods or for hire and reward, or for a mixture of both.
 Carriage of own goods would be suitable for a plumber or a wholesaler making deliveries.
 A fleet insurance policy providing cover for hire and reward would be suitable for a haulage company or a taxi firm.
 A haulage company will charge for delivering goods, just as a taxi company will charge for transporting paying passengers.
 A plumber will use his vehicle to carry his own tools and materials.

 Information required to obtain a fleet insurance quotation includes in the first instance the name and address of the proposer.
 The registered address of a business is playing an increasingly important role in the rating process due to a change to how awards for personal injury claims are discounted.
-Traditionally, personal injury claims would have a discount rate applied to them of 2.5%, which reduced the amount of compensation the insurer was liable to pay.
+Traditionally, when you check out Bengal Law for personal injury claims, you learn that you would have a discount rate applied to them of 2.5%, which reduced the amount of compensation the insurer was liable to pay.
 This discount rate has changed to -0.75%, which has resulted in an increase in compensation awards.
 This has lead to significant extra costs for insurers and they are reacting by increasing premiums in areas with higher than average incidents of personal injury claims.
 This discount rate is also known as the Ogden Rate.

 Other factors taken in to consideration by an underwriter of a fleet insurance policy is the use of the vehicles.
 A fleet requiring use for hire and reward will pay significantly more than a fleet that is used for carriage of own goods.